CSantosM/cordova-plugin-veriff/README.md

 $ cordova plugin add cordova-plugin-veriff
 ```

 ## Usage

-The plugin exposes the VERIFF JavaScript namespace wich cointains a Veriff end-to-end verification service.
+The plugin exposes the VERIFF JavaScript namespace which cointains a Veriff end-to-end verification service.

 To use this plugin: